Mike Wainwright: Background

 Wainwright was born in Warrington, Cheshire, England.

 Career

 He has previously played in the Super League for the Warrington Wolves, the Salford City Reds and the Leigh Centurions.

 Played for Woolston Rovers before joining Warrington's Academy, he was a halfback as a junior and played in the 1993 Academy Cup Final victory, before switching to back row.
-He left the Warrington Wolves at the end of the 1999's Super League IV to join the Salford City Reds, his game developed at the Willows and he returned a more experienced and confident player in 2003's Super League VIII, playing the best rugby of his career as the club moved to the Halliwell Jones Stadium.
+He left the Warrington Wolves at the end of the 1999 Super League season to join the Salford City Reds.
+He re-joined Warrington ahead of the 2003 Super League season.

 Following his career in rugby, Mike moved into financial services and is currently working as 'Head of Partnerships' for AFEX based in Manchester.

 International

 Wainwright toured Australia with the Great Britain Academy team in 1994.
 He was named in England's 40-man training squad in preparation for the 1995 Rugby League World Cup, but was not included in the final squad.

 Wainwright later chose to represent Scotland, and was selected for the 2000 World Cup.